Your Rights Under the Party Wall Act 1996

 If a Dispute Arises

-The costs can escalate further if both parties decide to appoint their own surveyor and, in this instance, if an agreement still cannot be reached a third surveyor might then be nominated to adjudicate, adding even more expense.
+This will have to be paid for and costs can escalate further if both parties decide to appoint their own surveyor.
+If an agreement still cannot be reached, a third surveyor might then be nominated to adjudicate, adding even more expense.
 Therefore, it’s always better if an agreement can be reached by the neighbours concerned to avoid additional costs on both sides.